puechtom/airbus_satellite/README.md

 The dataset is composed of 208 162 images with a resolution of 768 by 768 pixels.
 The dataset is splitted into 192 556 training images and 15 606 testing images.
 Example of satellite images:
 ![images](https://raw.githubusercontent.com/puechtom/airbus_satellite/master/images.png)

 For training purpose, each training image has a corresponding segmentation mask.
-This mask will be used as ground truth for the network.
+This mask will be used as ground truth by the network.
 The masks corresponding to the example images above:
 ![masks](https://raw.githubusercontent.com/puechtom/airbus_satellite/master/masks.png)

 # U-Net architecture